Skubakoob/D365-Dynamic-SQL-Server-Virtual-Entity-Provider/README.md

 An SQL Server data provider for D365 supporting CRUD operations

 ## What does it do?
-This is a connector intended for use with Azure SQL Server (though technically anything that takes an SQL Server connection string should probably work!)
+This is a connector intended for use with Azure SQL Server (though technically anything that takes an SQL Server connection string should probably work)

 **Note** - if you want to use Client ID/Secret credentials, use the azuread branch (it was working, but since I updated the code in this repo I haven't been able to retest it)